 Nervión is home to Seville's most exclusive and spacious homes, including the Ciudad Jardín residential area with sports facilities, public swimming pools, and many playgrounds for kids.
 Rents average around €13.20 per square meter in early 2026.
 Keep in mind that Nervión is one of the most expensive neighborhoods in Seville.
 Expect to pay about €1,100–€1,400 per month for a 2-bedroom apartment in the premium residential areas.
 But you'll also find many family-friendly apartments in large high-rise buildings for more affordable prices.

 Nervión neighborhood combines a mix of local and international crowds.
-Your neighbours will mostly be young families and professionals.
+Your neighbors will mostly be young families and professionals.
 It's also the ideal residential zone for students at the US Campus Ramón y Cajal (Education, Psychology), adding a younger demographic to the mix.

 Pros